swaptacular/swpt-k8s-config/README.md

 $ gpg --export-secret-keys --armor "${KEY_FP}" | kubectl create secret generic sops-gpg --namespace=flux-system --from-file=sops.asc=/dev/stdin  # Creates a Kubernetes secret storing the GPG private key. secret/sops-gpg created

-$ gpg --delete-secret-keys "${KEY_FP}"  # The private GPG key have been copied to the cluster, so we do not need it anymore. gpg (GnuPG) 2.2.40; Copyright (C) 2022 g10 Code GmbH This is free software: you are free to change and redistribute it.
+$ gpg --delete-secret-keys "${KEY_FP}"  # The GPG private key have been stored in the cluster, so we do not need it anymore. gpg (GnuPG) 2.2.40; Copyright (C) 2022 g10 Code GmbH This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.